 Success #2: Refinery29’s 29 Rooms

-For the past three years and counting, lifestyle brand Refinery29 has hosted its 29Rooms event, a collection of 29 different rooms of individually branded and curated experiences, all loosely connected by a central theme to create a “multi-sensory playground.”
+For the past three years and counting, lifestyle brand Refinery29 has hosted its 29Rooms event, a collection of 29 different rooms of branded and curated experiences, all connected by a central theme to create a “multi-sensory playground.”
 This year’s sold-out event will feature the theme “Turn It Into Art” in its first West Coast appearance.

 Fail #2: Betfair’s Octopus traffic chaos

 The lesson?
-When incorporating experiential marketing into your event, be sure attendee safety and convenience are never at risk.
+When incorporating experiential marketing into your event, be sure safety and convenience are never at risk.
 Focus on appealing to the five senses to bring attendees’ dreams to life.

 Want more lessons and examples of how brands have made experiential marketing work for them?
 Check out Inside Experiential Marketing: Big-Name Brands Share Secrets to Success.